NRG Park: MDAnderson Cancer Center Speedway at NRG Park

-The MDAnderson Cancer Center Speedway at NRG Park is a temporary street circuit that is configured throughout NRG Park's parking lot.
+The MDAnderson Cancer Center Speedway at NRG Park was a temporary street circuit configured throughout NRG Park's parking lot.
 The speedway hosted the Grand Prix of Houston, a Champ Car race held in 2006 and 2007.
 The pit lane and paddock for the race teams were located in NRG Arena.
 Due to the merger between Champ Car and the Indy Racing League in 2008, the 2008 Grand Prix of Houston was canceled.

-On March 28, 2012, the Verizon IndyCar Series announced that Grand Prix of Houston would return in 2013 to the temporary circuit in NRG Park.
-The first race since the merger was a doubleheader and the races were won by Scott Dixon and Will Power.
-The weekend also featured a horrible accident in the second race, Dario Franchitti & Takuma Sato made contact in turn 5 on the last lap making Franchitti airborne hitting the catchfence similar to Kenny Brack's incident in 2003 at Texas.
+In March 2012, the Verizon IndyCar Series announced that the Grand Prix of Houston would return in 2013 to the temporary circuit in NRG Park.
+The first race since the merger was a doubleheader, with the races won by Scott Dixon and Will Power.
+The weekend featured a horrible accident in the second race.
+Dario Franchitti and Takuma Sato made contact in turn 5 on the last lap, making Franchitti airborne, hitting the catchfence similar to Kenny Brack's incident in 2003 at Texas.

 The accident injured 13 fans from flying debris.
-The race returned in June 2014 with safety upgrades for both drivers and fans featuring updated fencing and grandstands were removed from where the 2013 accident happened.
-Carlos Huertas & Simon Pagenaud won the 2 Verizon indyCar Series races of the weekend.
+The race returned in June 2014 with safety upgrades for both drivers and fans, featuring updated fencing and the removal of grandstands from where the 2013 accident had happened.
+Carlos Huertas and Simon Pagenaud won the two Verizon indyCar Series races of the weekend.

 The track was sponsored by JAGFlo in 2007.

-Lap Records
+Lap records

-The fastest official race lap records at Houston-NRG Park (JAGFlo Speedway at Reliant Park) are listed as:
+The fastest official race lap records at Houston-NRG Park (JAGFlo Speedway at Reliant Park) are listed in: